elsemeow/elsemeow.github.io/_posts/2023-07-05-sprites-for-hatone.md

 ---
 layout: post
 title: Sprites for Hatone
-summary: These sprites were drawn at different times at the request of my friend Devilwerg.
+summary: These sprites were drawn at different times upon the request of my friend Devilwerg.
 ---

-Sprites for [Hatone](https://store.steampowered.com/app/2478860/Hatone/){:target="_blank"} game were drawn at different times at the request of my friend Devilwerg.
+Sprites for the [Hatone](https://store.steampowered.com/app/2478860/Hatone/){:target="_blank"} game were drawn at various times per the request of my friend Devilwerg.

 ## Retrospective